GarV1273/GNFBLAProject/README.md

 ### Stack
 - Front-end: The user interaction will be done throught a website, so we will be using HTML, CSS, and JavaScript/TypeScript.
 We may add other libraries/frameworks, but this is our baseline.
-- Back-end: Most likely Node.js, but I'm open to other options.
+  - We used a free mdbootstrap landing page template for the index and the NiceAdmin template for user GUI.
+- Back-end: We will be using ejs and node.js to interact with th databse and do the form processing.
-- Database: We can do a NOSQL like MongoDB or a relational like MySQL or SQL Server.
-I'm good with either.
+- Database: We used a MongoDB cluster to store the data.

 ### Requirements
-- Administrotors can login to an account.
+- Administrators can login to an account.
 Each administrotor is attached to a school.
+- Administrators can add events and assign point values to them.
+- Administrators can add students to their school.
+- Administrators can add students to events.
+- Administrators can view a report of the points each student has.
+- Administrators can view a report of the points each student has in each grade.
+- Administrators can view a report of the prize winners.
+The winners are specified in the prompt.
+- Administrators can edit event details